 Because… if I didn’t mention trans women who haven’t had bottom surgery as a potential dating/mating options for straight-identified men who are into dicks but not dudes (IDBND)… someone surely would’ve jumped into the comment thread to accuse me of erasing trans women in my response.
 But including trans women who haven’t had bottom surgery in my response… and not erasing those trans women… I’m complicit in the fetishization of trans women as perpetuated by porn.

 All that said, there are trans women out there who love having dicks and enjoy hooking up with people — men and women, cis and trans — who are into their dicks.
 (I’ve met some!)
-As a trans friend once told me about her experiences with straight men: “Not all creeps are chasers, not all chasers are creeps.”
+As a trans friend once told me about her experiences with straight-identified IDBND men: “Not all chasers are creeps and not all creeps are chasers.”

 And – honest question — who makes a better sex partner (casual or otherwise) for the kind of trans woman who hasn’t had bottom surgery and doesn’t want bottom surgery: A guy who’s into her and her dick?
 Or a guy who’s into her despite her dick?